December 4th, 2025

 Conventional space missions have historically followed a "reach and complete" philosophy.
 The coming era of space activities, however, requires a fundamental shift towards sustainability, where infrastructures can be autonomously prepared and maintained by robotic systems.
 This workshop will address this paradigm shift, where space robotics transition from supporting roles to primary actors, pioneering, constructing, and maintaining infrastructures for future human presence.
 The program combines conceptual framing, invited talks from leading agencies (JAXA, NASA, DLR), academia, and industry, along with a hands-on session, to promote collaboration and resource sharing.

-The workshop will be held at International Conference on Space Robotics in Sendai, Japan.
+The first workshop was held at International Conference on Space Robotics in Sendai, Japan.

 The workshop aims to build a cross-disciplinary understanding of how robotics must evolve to support sustainable space activities.